 Honestly, the value of social media is debatable.

 I know people who have a Facebook account and haven’t logged into it or posted anything for years.
 The only traditional social network I use is LinkedIn, and I generally don’t know the value it even has for me.
-(I should probably my LinkedIn profile).
+(I should probably delete it).

 Can You be Popular Without Social Media?

 In general, you can be liked without a social media account.
 Not having an online social presence doesn’t automatically equate to not being popular!
 People without social media still have good friends, a love life, and close relationships with their family members.